 Even though Infrastructure as a Service is often described as a predecessor of the virtual data center, not all IaaS platforms are built on virtual machines.
-Using a non-VM-based IaaS model for your
+Using a non-VM-based IaaS model for your private cloud could be a key strategy to take it to the next level -- a mixed-service cloud that combines IaaS with SaaS and PaaS.

 Using a non-VM-based IaaS model for your private cloud could be a key strategy to take it to the next level -- a mixed-service cloud.